Aguascalientes (city): Football

 Gallos Hidrocálidos de Aguascalientes was a football club from Aguascalientes, Mexico.

 The club was founded in 1994, when Salvador López Monroy, a restaurant business owner from Los Angeles, bought a second division franchise which he relocated to Aguascalientes where there was no professional football club.

 The club played its last tournament in 2000–2001 when the Governor of Aguascalientes bought first division club Necaxa, with its national following, and relocated it from Mexico City.
 Gallos de Aguascalientes was then sold to Chivas, which changed its name to F.C.
 Tapatio de Guadalajara, affiliated to Chivas.

 The city is home to the soccer team Club Necaxa, which plays in Mexican first division.
 The club left Mexico City and relocated to Aguascalientes following the 2003 opening of Estadio Victoria, which is now the club's home venue and one of the best stadiums in the country.

 Basketball

-Panteras de Aguascalientes its part of the Mexican basketball league National Professional Basketball League (LNBP).
+Panteras de Aguascalientes is part of the Mexican basketball league National Professional Basketball League (LNBP).
 In 2003, the Panteras won the championship of the LNBP.

+Panteras announced their participation in the Liga Nacional de Baloncesto Profesional Femenil (LNBPF) in 2022 becoming one of the female league founder teams.
+In 2025 Panteras Femenil won their first championship.

 The Panteras play their home games at the Gimnasio Hermanos Carreón.